ni/ams-cycler-plugin-template/src/patools-integration/README.md

 # PAtools Integration Layer

 This layer is the data transfer layer between a plugin and the PAtools runtime.
-The exported XML has all the channels pre-configured to match the channels in the BTS-Capablities API.
-If your BTS Plugin uses the BTS-Capabilities API, the module should be a direct import.
+The exported XML has all the channels pre-configured to match the channels in the BLS-Capablities API.
+If your BLS Plugin uses the BLS-Capabilities API, the module should be a direct import.

 ## Getting Started